-Riding dirt bikes is an expensive hobby.
+Riding dirt bikes leads to expensive hobby.

-Tools to Change a Dirt Bike Tire
+Tools Needed to Change Dirt Bike Tire

 • Three tire irons